erobinson/example-demo/README.md

 ## Issues

-Some of the Metro Transit data/API seems to be conflicting.
+The Metro Transit data/API seems to be conflicting.
 For example, [stop](https://svc.metrotransit.org/nextripv2/2875) "7th St N & Twins Way" with ID 2875, shows a departure by bus route 22 (see JSON below).
-However when pulling up the [stops](https://svc.metrotransit.org/nextripv2/stops/22/0) for route 22 Northbound, the list of stops doesn't include "7th St N & Twins Way".
+However, when pulling up the [stops](https://svc.metrotransit.org/nextripv2/stops/22/0) for route 22 Northbound, the list of stops doesn't include "7th St N & Twins Way".

 ```
     {